nesquena/rabl/README.md

       # config.enable_json_callbacks = true
     end

-Each option specifies behavior related to RABL's output. `include_json_root` set to false removes the root node for each child in the output, and `enable_json_callbacks` enables support for 'jsonp' style callback output if the incoming request has a 'callback' parameter.
+Each option specifies behavior related to RABL's output.
+If `include_json_root` is disabled that removes the root node for each child in the output, and `enable_json_callbacks` enables support for 'jsonp' style callback output if the incoming request has a 'callback' parameter.

 ## Usage ##